Contact Geometry of the Restricted Three-Body Problem on $\mathbb{S}^2$

-In Section 5, we extend the results given in Section 4 to the connected component of the energy hypersurfaces $ \Sigma_{c}^{m_1} $ (and $ \Sigma_{c}^{m_2} $ respectively) and show that these hypersurfaces can be regularized to form compact manifolds $ \widetilde{\Sigma}_c^{m_1} $ (and $ \widetilde{\Sigma}_c^{m_1} $ respectively).
+In Section 5, we extend the results given in Section 4 to the connected component of the energy hypersurfaces $ \Sigma_{c}^{m_1} $ (and $ \Sigma_{c}^{m_2} $ respectively) and show that these hypersurfaces can be regularized to form compact manifolds $ \widetilde{\Sigma}_c^{m_1} $ (and $ \widetilde{\Sigma}_c^{m_2} $ respectively).
 Moreover, we show that the regularized hypersurfaces are both diffeomorphic to $ \mathbb{R}P^3 $ with its unique tight contact structure.
 In Section 6, we prove that if $ c $ is slightly above the first critical value, the energy hypersurface $ \Sigma_c $ is also of contact type and can be regularized to $\widetilde{\Sigma}$ which is diffeomorphic to $ \mathbb{R}P^3\# \mathbb{R}P^3 $, the connected sum (in the contact category) of two three-dimensional real projective spaces.
 The existence of periodic orbits will be deduced from all of this.